Year 1 - Semester 1

 2

-You will be introduced to the principles of anesthetic management.
+You will build upon the principles of anesthetic management.
 You will discuss parameters of pre-anesthetic management and post-operative care.
-You will learn how to intubate and apply blocks to control pain.
+You will discuss how anesthetic protocols are applied to different patients.
+You will also learn how to apply regional blocks for pain control.

 Credit Units: 2